aldebaran-x/HaloCEUserList/README.md

 # HaloCEUserList
-Python script to list users on a Halo CE server
+Python script with tk UI to list users on Halo CE servers whose IP and ports are saved in a list